SYZ for index 1 Fano hypersurfaces in projective space: Construction of Lagrangian tori

 for appropriately chosen trivializations. \end{lemma} \begin{proof} Any choice of a trivialization of $K_B^{-N}$ can be pulled-back to a choice of trivialization for $K_A^{-N}$, and the same goes for orientations of $K$.
-Such a choice arranges for $\arg_L = \phi^*\arg_K$, and the lemma follows. \end{proof}
+With such choices, we ensure that $\arg_L = \phi^*\arg_K$, and the lemma follows. \end{proof}

-In the presence of a compactification $(X,H)$ of $A=X\backslash H$ such that $H_1(X)=0$, it is possible to arrange for $\eta$ to be choice-independent.
+In the presence of a compactification $(X,H)$ of the variety $A=X\backslash H$, such that $H_1(X)=0$, it is possible to arrange for $\eta$ to be choice-independent.
 Instead of a trivialization of $K_A^{-N}$, one instead chooses a smooth section $s$ of $K_X^{-N}$ that is nowhere vanishing on $A$, and the previous construction results in the desired, choice-independent, Maslov class (\ref{secondary-maslov-class}).
 This is made evident by the next result.